 Kratom has side effects, especially when used in large amounts.

-As long as you’re using kratom with the right intention and in the right dose, you shouldn’t run into any problems.
+You shouldn’t run into any problems if you’re using kratom with the right intention and in the right dose.

 With that said, the most common side effects to watch out for include: